 As usual, there’s a touch of humour, though all in all, it’s a bit of a traumatic ride that shows what can happen when a child’s early life leads down a disturbing and ultimately murderous road.

+This is a dark, shocking story that will keep you thinking long after you’ve finished reading it.
+The story follows Liam, right from a young age.
+He endures severe abuse at the hands of his mother, coupled with a traumatic childhood, and ends up in a children’s home.
+Here his problems go from bad to worse.
 At the beginning, my heart ached for Liam.
 Abused by his mother, and later in the children’s home, you can understand the thoughts going through his head and make allowances for them.
 But as he reaches adulthood, the book takes an even darker turn, and your feelings go from pity to shock, and then horror.
+This story is a fascinating look into the psyche of a person, and how their past can turn them into unforgiving monsters.
+Even though it is very dark, and quite graphic at times, it draws you in and keeps you turning the pages to the end.
+A recommended read.

+The Liam of the title is not at all lovable.
+In fact, quite the contrary.
+This is a tale of a man whose troubled upbringing turns him into a seriously disturbed individual.
 There are moments of humour, but it’s all very dark.
 If you enjoy being shocked, you’ll like this.
 I know I did!

 Having read and enjoyed all joy mutter’s books I was pleased to see a new book published .briefly it follows Liam from early life being cruelly treated by his mother and the effect his father’s suicide had on him throughout his later life and his uncaring attitude to woman in general I won’t say anymore as I don’t want to give any spoilers away but a word of warning there is plenty of sex and violence .
 The only trouble with Liam I found was the book came to an end.